blurstudio/sg-archive/README.md

 A tool that lets you download SG entities and attachments to disk and provides a shotgun_api3 interface to interact with the archived data.

+It also has a rudimentary web interface for read only viewing the archived data.

 # Archive Use

 This package installs a `sg-archive` pip executable.
 Alternatively it also provides